github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

    where bb_length(b) = max(bb_length(_))
    select b

-➤ `See this in the query console <https://lgtm.com/query/666730036/>`__.
+➤ `See this in the query console on LGTM.com <https://lgtm.com/query/666730036/>`__.
 When we ran it on the LGTM.com demo projects, the *openstack/nova* and *ytdl-org/youtube-dl* projects both contained source code results for this query.

 .. pull-quote::